LagBot5/Stop-Light/README.md

 # Stop-Light-on-a-Arduino
-Code for my own stop light
+Code for my own stop light in C++ and Python